osamuaoki/imediff/README.md

     $ git checkout main
      ... hack source
     $ git commit -a
-    $ git checkout upstream
-    $ git merge main
     $ rm -rf debian
     $ git add -A .
     $ git commit
-    $ git tag 2.0
+    $ git tag 2.5
-    $ git checkout main
+    $ git reset --hard HEAD^
-    $ git deborig main # to make ../*.orig.tar.xz
+    $ git deborig # to make ../*.orig.tar.xz
     $ sbuild
     $ cd ..
-    $ sudo dpkg -i imediff_2.0-1_all.deb
+    $ sudo dpkg -i imediff_2.5-1_all.deb

-Here, we assume the upstream version to be 2.0, and the Debian revision to be 1 as defined in debian/changelog.
-I was using gbp-like main/upstream/pristine-tar work flow but I will probably my work flow simple by just updating main branch and will create upstream tagged release by removing `debian/*` for every *.*-1 release as above.
+Here, we assume the upstream version to be 2.5, and the Debian revision to be 1.

 If you have bug fixes or feature enhancement propose changes to me via "pull request"